skynettx/raptor/README.md

 `joy_ipt_MenuNew=1`

 ## Build
-The project supports the compilers msvc and gcc.
+The project supports the compilers msvc, gcc and clang.
 When you have installed git on your system you can clone the repository by type in `git clone https://github.com/skynettx/raptor.git`.

 ### Windows